rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wordpress_scanner.md

 ### Exploitable

-Only sans for themes and plugins which Metasploit has a module for.
+Only scans for themes and plugins which Metasploit has a module for.
 Defaults to `true`

 ### Exploitable_themes